Questions regarding tickets:

 - Visitors with disabilities are welcome to purchase a concessions ticket and request a free ticket for a carer at firstname.lastname@example.org

-- Visitors with disabilities will be allowed to come to the front of the queue at other times.
+- Visitors with disabilities are welcome to come to the front of the queue at other times.

 - Visitors with invisible illnesses are welcome to request priority entrance or assistance.